 Welcome to the Las Vegas Institute for Robotic Surgery

-Our program is unique because of the number of highly trained surgeons that make up our panel, as well as our dedicated coordinator guiding every aspect of your care.
+Our program is unique because of the number of highly trained surgeons that make up our panel as well as our dedicated Robotics Program Manager guiding every aspect of your care.
 During our procedures, we have a dedicated multidisciplinary robotics team that services our patients in every robotic case.
 This team creates consistency and standardization in the level of care, which improves patient outcomes.

 At the Las Vegas Institute for Robotic Surgery, we have pioneered advanced robotic procedures, including Southern Nevada’s first robotic lobectomy.
 In addition, we deliver advanced education courses to providers and participate in nationwide clinical trials.

 Our robotics surgery teams perform hundreds of procedures each year with robotic surgical system, making us one of the highest volume and most experienced robotic programs in the State of Nevada.